About the Play Every Day Campaign

 Obesity and related chronic conditions, like type-2 diabetes, put children’s health at risk.
 And these conditions can develop long before adulthood.
 Type 2 diabetes is being diagnosed more and more in young children.
 Obese children also can develop high blood pressure, high cholesterol and other health problems – while they are still kids.

 Please join us in encouraging Alaska’s kids to get out and play, every day.
 We all need to work together to help Alaska’s children be as healthy as possible.

-Obesity is costly.
+Obesity is also costly for Alaskans.
 Each year, obesity-related medical expenses cost an estimated $459 million in Alaska.
 About 25 percent of that cost is paid with funds through Medicare and Medicaid programs.
 The Alaska Department of Health and Social Services Obesity Prevention and Control Program is committed to addressing the problem of childhood obesity.

-In 2012, we launched a Play Every Day campaign to increase public awareness about the risks of childhood obesity and the importance of physical activity to prevent childhood obesity.
-Through this campaign, we are reaching out to parents and teachers.
-Our goal is physically active families and children.
-The department is partnering with Healthy Futures to promote the Healthy Futures Challenge for children in kindergarten through grade 6.
-Together, we are working with schools to promote the Challenge and asking parents to be a hero to their kids and make physical activity a part of their family’s day.
+In 2012, we launched Play Every Day to increase public awareness about the risks of childhood obesity and the importance of physical activity to prevent and reduce childhood obesity.
+Through this campaign, we reach out to parents, teachers and others who support Alaska children.
+Our goal is to promote and support physically active families and children.
+The department is partnering with Healthy Futures, which organizes and runs the Healthy Futures Challenge for elementary-age children.
+Together, we work with schools to promote the Challenge and ask parents to make physical activity a part of their family’s day.

 Please join us.
 Get out and play.
 Every day!